 - Was the prophecy wrong?
 If so, why did God allow me to believe it and pursue it?
 What about the person who prophesied—was he or she mistaken?

 - Was the prophecy right?
 If so, what have I, or we, done wrong?
+Why is the opposite of my prophetic word happening?
 What conditions have gone unmet, and what has got in the way of the prophecy’s fulfilment?

 - And how do we get past the hurt and the disappointment, the crisis of faith, and indeed the grief, of having a long-term prophetic vision die?

 There are varying degrees of difficulty and pain associated with an unfulfilled prophecy.
 At the lower end of the scale, I have prophecies sitting in my drawer that I now realise will never be fulfilled in the exact way the prophetic minister described it to me.
 This does not cause me concern, because Father has clearly led me in a different direction.